 Child care licenses are usually posted in a visible location.
 You can also ask your child care program to see a copy of their license.

-What are the benefits to choosing licensed child care?
+What are the benefits of choosing licensed child care?

 Choosing a licensed child care program means that your child care provider is regulated and monitored by a state licensing agency.
 Licensing regulations generally address: